BlueBrain/Atlas-Download-Tools/README.md

 dataset = download_dataset_parallel(dataset_id=DATASET_ID, **kwargs)
 image_id, section_number, img, df = next(dataset)
 ```
+Note that this functionality makes a simplifying assumption that
+the image slices are perfectly parallel to one of the 3 axes.

 - One can obtain metadata of a dataset:
 ```python